aniket-work/Lets_Build_Market_Analysis_Team_w_AI_Agents/README.md

 ## Introduction

 This project demonstrates how AI enables one-person businesses, allowing anyone to become an entrepreneur or solopreneur.
 By leveraging AI tools, we can now handle complex tasks that previously required multiple experts.
-This README guides you through setting up and running an AI-powered real estate business that uses AI for property classification and management.
+This README guides you through setting up and running an AI-powered Market Analysis business that uses AI for property classification and management.

 ## What's This Project About?

 This project is a practical implementation of a one-person startup powered entirely by AI.
 It includes:

-1. A Streamlit-based frontend for a real estate management website
+1. A Streamlit-based frontend for a Market Analysis management website
 2. A Flask backend server that communicates with an AI model
 3. AI-powered property classification for categorizing listings
 4. A simple database system for storing property information

-The project demonstrates how AI can automate tasks like property categorization, enabling efficient management of a real estate business by a single person.
+The project demonstrates how AI can automate tasks like property categorization, enabling efficient management of a Market Analysis business by a single person.

 ## Why Use This Project?